Tips for Storing Breastmilk

 - Hard-sided plastic or glass containers with well-fitting tops.
 Make sure you mark them with a date!

-- BPA Free containers, milk bags that are specifically designed for storing breastmilk, such as Lansinoh® Breastmilk Storage Bags.
+- BPA Free containers, milk bags that are specifically designed for storing and freezing breastmilk, such as Lansinoh® Breastmilk Storage Bags.

 Other storages tips: